vtunka/kojak/README.md

 21/06/2013

 The post configuration routines are not removed after the system has finished installing.
-These need to be removed manually.
 Login and execute the following command as root.

 rm -f /etc/init.d/9*